grafana/agent/docs/sources/flow/concepts/components.md

 # Components

 _Components_ are the building blocks of {{< param "PRODUCT_NAME" >}}.
-Each component is responsible for handling a single task, such as retrieving secrets or collecting Prometheus metrics.
+Each component handles a single task, such as retrieving secrets or collecting Prometheus metrics.

 Components are composed of two parts:

 * Arguments: Settings that configure a component.
 * Exports: Named values that a component exposes to other components.

-Each component has a name which describes what that component is responsible for.
+Each component has a name that describes what that component is responsible for.
 For example, the `local.file` component is responsible for retrieving the contents of files on disk.

 Components are specified in the configuration file by first providing the component's name with a user-specified label,